PEANUT immunotherapy and allergy Clinic

 • Examples: Anaphylaxis, a serious allergic reaction that requires immediate medical attention and use of injected adrenaline.
 Signs of anaphylaxis include difficulty breathing, swelling of the face or throat, rapid heartbeat, and dizziness

-The regimen involves a structured schedule of updosing, spread over several months, followed by a maintenance phase.
-Once the updosing phase is complete, you will take a regular maintenance dose daily until a total of one year of treatment has been achieved.
-After completing one year of total treatment, you will be offered the opportunity to transition to eating retail peanut products (e.g. peanut butter) regularly to maintain tolerance.
-We will guide you how to do this at home.
+The regimen involves a structured schedule of eating incremental amounts of peanut, spread over several months, followed by a maintenance phase.
+Once the increasing phase is complete, you will take a regular maintenance amount daily until a total of one year of peanut ingestion has been achieved.
 Your ongoing care will be returned to your usual healthcare provider.
 You may opt to continue to be looked after by our team, and continue to take product, at additional cost.

-Yes, some patients may need to adjust, reduce, or slow down their treatment updosing schedule due to side effects or illness.
+Yes, some patients may need to adjust, reduce, or slow down their schedule due to side effects or illness.
 This will be managed through discussion with us.
-We may advise restarting on a lower dose, possibly with a slower regimen.
-This approach ensures that the treatment is personalized to your specific needs and tolerance.
+We may advise restarting on a lower amount, possibly with a slower regimen.

 Our allergy specialist team will guide you through the process and address any questions or concerns.
 You will have regular video calls and they will be available during office hours to discuss dose alterations or other issues regarding your treatment.
 You will have a dedicated communication channel with our allergy specialist during office hours to discuss any reactions or dose alterations.